strongloop/strongloop.com2/_posts/commonly-asked-questions.md

 **Q: What is LoopBack?**

-A: LoopBack is a leading open source Node.js API framework.
-Continued to be the leading API creation framework with out-of-box integration with 20+ databases and services, LoopBack 4:
+A: LoopBack is a an open source Node.js API framework.
+Continued to be the leading API creation framework with out-of-box integration with 20+ databases and services, LoopBack 4 is a rewrite in TypeScript from ground up based on LoopBack 3.
+It:
-- Has a brand new core rewritten in TypeScript which makes this framework simpler to use and easier to extend than ever
+- Has a brand new core which makes this framework simpler to use and easier to extend than ever
 - Supports OpenAPI for comprehensive bottom-up and top-down REST API experience
 - Enables instant GraphQL endpoints from REST APIs